alexesba/nvim-config/README.md

 #    | PaperColor        | true             | true            |
 #    | codedark          | false            | false           |

-# There is a special configuration for the colorscheme ayu you will need to
+# There is a special configuration for the colorscheme ayu, for this color
-# choose only one from the following list.
+# you will need to choose only one from the following list.

 #    | colorscheme | ayucolor |
 #    |-------------|----------|